 Avoiding excess weight

-Meeting builders on symposia, kayak meetings or on tour, the topic of kayak weight often pops up.
+Meeting builders on symposia, kayak meetings or on tour, the topic of kayak weight often pop up.
 Wooden kayaks have a potential for very low weights without sacrificing strength or durability.
 A normal-sized sea kayak with standard outfitting may tip the scale at 15-16 kg, but it does not happen by itself.
 The majority of first-time builders kayaks turn out at somewhere around 18-22 kg.
 I have also seen two kayaks that for reasons unknown, was close to 30 kg, in spite of good intentions.
 Returning builders frequently shave off approx 1,5 to 2 kg for the next kayak, and if persevering, close the gap to the theoretical ideal asymptotically for the following kayaks.

 Epoxy and fiberglass